 Employers and employees are facing one of the fastest workplace revolutions.
 Keeping individual and professional skills updated can be difficult in a fast-paced world, especially when balancing personal commitments, a part-time or full-time job and more.
 This is especially important as one third of employees say they aren’t getting what they need to contribute effectively in their rapidly evolving businesses.

-With online learning, employees are able to pursue education from the comfort of their home, during their lunch breaks and on their own schedule.
+With online learning and training, companies enable employees to pursue education from the comfort of their home, during their lunch breaks and on their own schedule.
 Online learning gives employees the opportunities to learn new skills that are imperative and relevant for the workplace.

-Additionally in the context of rising unemployment due to the COVID‑19 crisis, online learning could present a cost-effective solution that can reach a larger number of learners.
+Additionally in the context of rising unemployment due to the COVID‑19 crisis, online training could present a cost-effective solution that can reach a larger number of learners.

 Online classes utilize active learning practices, including video conferencing, instructional videos and interactive webinars.
 Students are able to engage with professors and other students, as well as collaborate on group projects virtually.